 Fitting the Celotex insulation

-Step one: Fix Celotex sheet to external sheathing using galvanised clout nails – 400mm centres in the centre of the board and 300mm centres around the parameter.
+Fix the Celotex sheet to external sheathing using galvanised clout nails – 400mm centres in the centre of the board and 300mm centres around the parameter.
 Face unprinted foil surface towards the air cavity for optimum thermal performance.
 Ensure to carefully align fixings with underlying studs, sole plates and headrails.

-Step two: Tightly align boards together using off-cuts to fill in around waist rails.
+Tightly align boards together using off-cuts to fill in around waist rails.

-Step three: Use helical stainless steel wall ties to tie back brickwork to timber framing – drive through Celotex insulation into studs.
+Use helical stainless steel wall ties to tie back brickwork to timber framing – drive through Celotex insulation into studs.
 Inserting ties approx. 10mm to 20mm above the brick course so a slight ‘crank’ can be applied, ensuring the tie slopes downward from the sheathing to the outer brickwork.

 Always consider manufacturer or professional installation advice.